eskehaack/mlops_grp33/reports/README.md

 > Answer length: 100-200 words.
 >
 > Example:
 > *We made use of both branches and PRs in our project.
-In our group, each member had an branch that they worked on in*
+In our group, each member had a branch that they worked on in*
 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer: